ibrahim85/Artificial_Neural_Networks/Guide_To_ANN.md

 # Introduction

 We live in an age of machine learning; as one of the most important and growing areas of study in the modern technology age, machine learning and it's applications have the potential to penetrate every aspect of our lives.
 From text and voice recognition to self driving cars - it's already shaping our future lives and enviroment.
+Within machine learning, one of the biggest areas of research and development is with artificial neural networks.

 Neural Networks *learn* by *training* on observational datasets.